XRPL-Labs/xumm-for-woocommerce/README.txt

 [FIX] Use the correct Amount key in txjson for using XRP as a currency

 = 0.5 =
-[IMPROVED] Improved UI in the WooCommerce XUMM admin options [FIX] Admin Page options disabled if API keys are missing or wrong [FIX] XUMM API ping on a fail
+[IMPROVED] Improved UI in the WooCommerce Xaman admin options [FIX] Admin Page options disabled if API keys are missing or wrong [FIX] Xaman API ping on a fail
 [FIX] Show no error when issuer is not set on a XRP store Currency

 = 0.4 =
 [FIX] Javascript file path fixed.

 = 0.3.1 =
-[FIX] Filter hidden issuers from the XUMM API on the backend.
+[FIX] Filter hidden issuers from the Xaman API on the backend.

 = 0.3 =
 [ADD] Disable payment gateway when API keys are missing or the currency is not supported.